Are HOMA & HOMA-C the Most Complete and Relevant Comparative Measurements for MLB Career Evaluation?

 Also addressed is the issue of relief pitchers having significant ERA+ scores due to partial innings pitched.
 There is a 30% reduction in ERA+ score for the proportion of games pitched as a reliever.

 The HOMA-C (‘C’ for championship) scoring adds in another component for post-season championship performance.
 The Player Championship Score (PCS) includes both team success and individual awards.
-A full description of both the HOMA and HOMA-C scoring systems is given here:
+A full description of both the HOMA scoring systems is given here:

 HOMA Reference

 A description of the HOMA system would not be complete without providing a method for how the Negro Leagues player performance is to be equitably measured.
 The major limiting issue for doing performance comparisons for these players is that, due to shorter sesaons and incomplete or missing box scores/game accounts, NGLers will vastly underperform their traditional major league counterparts in all the counting statistics including WAA.
-To adjust for this, Peak WAA was determined by projecting a player’s performance over a full 145 game season with games played adjusted versus the games played in proportion to that team’s year player with the most appearances.
+To adjust for this, Peak WAA was determined by projecting a player’s performance over a full 145 game season with games played adjusted in proportion to that team’s year player with the most appearances.

 So what then makes HOMA so special?
 At its core, the HOMA score basically combines two of the most important and utilized modern analytical metrics- WAA and OPS+ (for hitters) / WAA and ERA+ (for pitchers) and only considers peak seasons.
 No other Hall of Fame metric attempts this.
 As noted the OPS+ is also combined with a novel defensive metric, Rdef+.